Medical Advocacy & Outreach's Telehealth Services

 - The Alabama eHealth program is featured in AIDS United's Making Connections: A Guide to Starting a Rural Health Care Telemedicine Program

-- For better understanding how MAO successfully implementing telehealth services across two-thirds of Alabama, watch Dr. Bhat's interview on this Improving Access to HIV/AIDS Care: Telemedicine video (starting at 19:55).
+- For better understanding of how MAO successfully implements telehealth services across two-thirds of Alabama, watch Dr. Bhat's interview on this Improving Access to HIV/AIDS Care: Telemedicine video (starting at 19:55).

 Finding broadband connections has been one of MAO's greatest obstacles in setting up Alabama eHealth network in rural areas.
 DSL, satellite, and other connectivity methods have proven to be cost prohibitive.
 An initial cost analysis is essential in order to launch and sustain a successful telehealth program.

 Identifying a program champion (such as a hospital administrator, program leader, or medical provider) is key to ensuring that a telehealth program for PLWH/As will be successfully adopted and well-utilized by an agency's staff.